 - How do you teach someone to say “no” effectively?

-At the end of the day, a VP of product development has to draw on everything they know — industry trends, customer needs, team dynamics, market demands, and whether or not Venus and Mars are in alignment — to set an ambitious yet attainable strategy for the product and the company.
-Knowing how comfortable and skilled your product leader is in the grey areas of innovation versus the concrete world of agile development will be critical to ensuring your new hire matches expectations for the role across the organization.
+At the end of the day, a VP of product development has to draw on everything they know — industry trends, customer needs, team dynamics, market demands — to set an ambitious yet attainable strategy for both the product and the company.
+Knowing how comfortable and skilled your product leader is at navigating the grey areas of innovation as well as the concrete world of agile development will be critical to ensuring your new hire matches expectations for the role across the organization.

 - What role do you think storytelling plays in the role of a successful product leader?